versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 You can find all kinds of resources for AngularJS now, including books, courses, meetups, etc. There is a recent course on Pluralsight that looks good, but I have not tried it yet.

-# Jenkins job with code coverage
+# Jenkins job with JavaScript code coverage

 The code deployment flow for App Catalog looks like this: